stfc/PSyclone/tutorial/practicals/nemo/2_nemo_profiling/README.md

 1. Use the supplied Makefile to generate a version of the mini-app with profiling automatically inserted around each routine:

-       $ make
+       $ make transform

-   When examining the generated Fortran code (in `psy.f90`), you should see that PSyclone has added `USE profile_psy_data_mod, ONLY: profile_PSyDataType` as well as calls to `profile_psy_data0%PreStart` and `profile_psy_data0%PostEnd`.
+   When examining the generated Fortran code (in `psy_1.f90`), you should see that PSyclone has added `USE profile_psy_data_mod, ONLY: profile_PSyDataType` as well as calls to `profile_psy_data0%PreStart` and `profile_psy_data0%PostEnd`.
    Since the code now depends upon the PSyData API, the location of a suitable wrapper library must be provided when compiling the mini-app.
-The supplied Makefile will build the 'simple_timing' implementation of this library and link our mini-app against it.
+The supplied Makefile will build the 'simple_timing' implementation of this library and link our mini-app against it:

+       $ make allclean
+       $ make compile

    At this point, the compiled application can be run (ensure you have the necessary environment variables set first - see